oils-for-unix/oils/doc/ysh-faq.md

 In bash, `read` runs in a subshell, but in `zsh` and OSH, it runs in the main shell.

+## Why are `Command` and `Proc` different types?

+*Could a `Command` be a `Proc` with no arguments?
+Similarly, could an `Expr` be a `Func` with no arguments?*

+Procs and Funcs both push a new stack frame, and bind arguments to declared parameters.

+On the other hand, `Command` and `Expr` are more "raw" and flexible:

+- They can be evaluated in different stack frames &mdash;
+  e.g. `io->eval(b, in_captured_frame)`
+- They can have "undeclared" variable bindings &mdash; e.g. `io->eval(b, vars={x: 42})`.

+In other words, they're low-level, reflective types that allow users to create expressive APIs, like:

+    cd /tmp {                    # Command literal (block) ls -l
+    }
+    my-table | where [size > 3]  # Expr literal

+---

+Another way to think about it: we could have removed procs from the core YSH language, and implemented them in terms of command blocks and `io->eval()`.
+But that seems too low-level!

 ## Related